vishalanandl177/DRF-API-Logger/README.md

 ```

-#### * Add these lines in Django Rest Framework settings file.
+#### * Add these lines in the Django Rest Framework settings file.

 ## Store logs into the database
 Log every request into the database.
 ```python
 DRF_API_LOGGER_DATABASE = True  # Default to False
 ```
-* Logs will be available in Django Admin Panel.
+* Logs will be available in the Django Admin Panel.

-* The search bar will search in Request Body, Response, Headers and API URL.
+* The search bar will search in Request Body, Response, Headers, and API URL.

-* You can also filter the logs based on the "added_on" date, Status Code and Request Methods.
+* You can also filter the logs based on the "added_on" date, Status Code, and Request Methods.

 ![Alt text](https://raw.githubusercontent.com/vishalanandl177/DRF-API-Logger/master/logs.png?raw=true, "Logger")